akka/akka-http/docs/src/main/paradox/client-side/http2.md

 ### h2c with prior knowledge

 The other option is to connect and start communicating in HTTP/2 immediately.
-You must know beforehand the target server supports HTTP/2 over plaintext.
+You must know beforehand the target server supports HTTP/2 over a plain TCP connection.
 For this reason this approach is known as h2c with [Prior Knowledge](https://httpwg.org/specs/rfc7540.html#known-http) of HTTP/2 support.

 To create a client, use the `Http()` fluent API to connect and use the `http2WithPriorKnowledge()` creator: